All Episodes

 She failed to do so.

-Um, and I think that uh now if uh if the professor, Professor Ford wants to testify before Congress in the Senate, the Senate Judiciary Committee, I think she should be allowed.
+And I think that now if the professor, Professor Ford wants to testify before Congress and the Senate, the Senate Judiciary Committee, I think she should be allowed.

-There's no way if you take a strong political position that people are there's gonna be some people that just hate your guts.
+There's no way if you take a strong political position that people are, there's going to be some people that just hate your guts.

-And if if Professor Ford wants to testify and tell her story from when she was fifteen, and uh Judge Kavanaugh was seventeen years old, thirty-six years ago, I think she should be allowed to testify and then let the American people let the Senate watch and view the testimony themselves, ask questions.
+And if Professor Ford wants to testify and tell her story from when she was 15 and Judge Kavanaugh was 17 years old, 36 years ago, I think she should be allowed to testify and then let the American people, let the Senate watch and view the testimony themselves, ask questions.

-I think they should also allow the people that have worked with Judge Kavanaugh as clerks and and colleagues and people that have been with him in the last thirty some odd years of his life, and people that knew him back at that age in in his life, they too should be allowed to testify, and then the Senate and then the American people will have to make a decision uh at that point.
+I think they should also allow the people that have worked with Judge Kavanaugh as clerks and colleagues and people that have been with him in the last 30-some odd years of his life and people that knew him back at that age in his life.

-Every there's there's never been anything that I've seen about him that in any way, I mean, his his behavior seems exemplary in every other aspect all through these three decades of his life.
+There's never been anything that I've seen about him that in any way, I mean, his behavior seems exemplary in every other aspect all through these three decades of his life.

 And it seems inconsistent with the person that we've seen in the last three decades of his life.

-Uh I do think that if you're in the public eye, you gotta be prepared to be smeared today in this political environment.
+I do think that if you're in the public eye, you got to be prepared to be smeared today in this political environment.

 It is what it is.